redice44/TypingTeacher/docs/specs/useCase/informationDisplay/accessDashboard.md

   - Import Campaign

 Exceptions:
-1. If the user does not have any specialized campaigns, then the system does not display any.
+1. If the user does not have any class campaigns, then the system does not display any.